 - Volunteer Recruitment and Training

-- Recruit volunteers for one-day, short-term, and/or long-term service projects.
+- Recruit volunteers for short-term (one day/time) service activities and/or long-term (multiple days/times) service projects.
 This includes events such as Jumpstart’s annual Read for the Record, MLK Day Jr. Day of Service, and Jumpstart for a Day.
-Recruitment may occur through in-person conversations, posting to social media, holding recruitment events, etc.
+Recruitment may occur through in person or virtual methods, posting to social media, holding recruitment events or online meetings, etc.

-- Present Jumpstart’s mission and service opportunities to campus and local community organizations, student groups, faculty, and staff to recruit volunteers.
+- Present Jumpstart’s mission and service opportunities to campus and local community organizations, student groups, faculty, and staff to recruit volunteers in person and online.

 - Coordinate all volunteer required criminal history checks for participation in a volunteer event.

 - Collaborate on preparation of service project materials.